albertodeago/rate-limitation/README.md

 npm run build-test
 ```

+## Issues
+Feel free to open issues or feature requests.
+You can do it <a href="https://github.com/albertodeago/rate-limitation/issues">here</a>

 ## Browser support
 Using Promises the library supports only modern browsers excluding IE11.
 But you can easily make it work in IE11 by installing a Promise polyfills like <a href="https://github.com/taylorhakes/promise-polyfill" target="_blank">this one</a>